Reviewing MGP Ingredients (NASDAQ:MGPI) & Viña Concha y Toro (NASDAQ:VCOYY)

 |N/A

-MGP Ingredients presently has a consensus price target of $43.00, indicating a potential upside of 2.33%.
-Given MGP Ingredients’ higher possible upside, analysts plainly believe MGP Ingredients is more favorable than Viña Concha y Toro.
+MGP Ingredients currently has a consensus price target of $43.00, indicating a potential upside of 11.14%.
+Given MGP Ingredients’ higher possible upside, equities research analysts plainly believe MGP Ingredients is more favorable than Viña Concha y Toro.

 Summary